BryantSteed/project-scc/scc-project-report.md

 Here are my finding:

 Graph has 25417 nodes and 216738 edges
-Density factor: 8.527285
+Density factor: 8.527285 edges per node
 Found 25138 SCCs, average size 1.01
 Found 224 non-trivial SCCs
 Average non-trivial SCC size 2.25
 Largest SCC size 5
 Example largest SCC case: ['24946', '24949', '24950', '24948', '24947']

 Not surprisingly, the vast majority of all SCCs were trivial.
 However, it is surprising that there actually were non-trivial (non size 1) sccs in this graph.
 In fact there were 224 non-trivial sccs!
 This indicates that there were at least 224 cases that were recorded as having an earlier chronological case number than the one that they cited.
-In fact, becase the average nontrivial size was 2.25, it means that 504 cases out of 25417 were in a strongly connected component.
+In fact, because the average nontrivial size was 2.25, it means that 504 cases out of 25417 were in a strongly connected component.

+A source is a case that is not cited, and a sink is a case that is cited but does not cite any other cases.

 I was mostly joking about time travel.
 Another explanation can be seen from the example that shows the nodes of the largest SCC in the dataset.
 It has case numbers 24946, 24947, 24948, 24949, 24950.
-The fact that these case number are literally in succession from eachother indicates that they were likely released at essentially the same time.
+The fact that these case number are literally in succession from each other indicates that they were likely released at essentially the same time.
 It's possible that the way the data was collected simply ordered the cases randomly if they were released on the same day.

-The fact is that if the supreme court happened to release this group of 5 cases (or similar group) on the same day that happened to cite eachother, there would be the possibility of an SCC.
-It's also plausible that if the court was working on similar cases, they might have decided one case before the other and chose to cite it in their opinion before the case was actaully oficially released to the public.
+The fact is that if the supreme court happened to release this group of 5 cases (or similar group) on the same day that happened to cite each other, there would be the possibility of an SCC.
+It's also plausible that if the court was working on similar cases, they might have decided one case before the other and chose to cite it in their opinion before the case was actually officially released to the public.
 The other option is that Supreme Court justices have access to their colleagues opinion, so the case number order as we see it may not be completely chronological in those cases.

 It is interesting to see that there were about 8.5 more citations of cases than there were cases themselves.
 It informs us that the process of judicial making relies heavily on precedent.
 We don't learn a lot from the non-trivial SCCs themselves other than the fact that when cases are released, the order may not be perfect.

 ## Project Review

-*Fill me in*
+I did the review with Katherine Mckinney and Spencer Zaugg on 10/2/2025.

+For baseline, we all had the same time complexities and had largely the same implementations.

+For core, she used a priority queue instead of using sorting and got O(V + E).
+Spencer also used sorting like me and got my same theoretical V log V + E for core.

+Spencer used hallways to get out of a building as his articulation point example.
+It's cool because you could identify a bottle neck when people would try to get out of a building.

+Spencer's dataset was the google link graph from 2002.
+It had like 800000 nodes and 5,000,000 edges!
+He got the json file and analyzed it.
+He had 371,764 sccs.
+The average scc was about 2 sccs.
+The largest SCC was 434,818 nodes in size!
+THis means that about half of the web is strongly connected.

+Katherine used a social network friend database.
+There were 950k edges and 82k nodes.
+71k nodes were in one SCC.
+She found that there was one big SCC.
+10k of the nodes were an SCC of just 1.